 There are two first order impacts of knowledge provision in addition to the mechanical cost of providing it, C'(k).
-The first is that knowledge helps individuals re-optimize, moving closer (at least in simple cases) to the choice of x^i that maximizes their experienced utility.
-This manifests as an internality: When x^i_j changes, there is an impact on i's experienced utility which i does not anticipate.
-This impact is proportional to the gap between the perceived and true marginal tax rates on x^i_j , as that is the wedge between the marginal benefit and cost of engaging in that activity.21
+The first is that knowledge helps individuals re-optimize, moving closer (at least in simple cases) to the choice of $\boldsymbol{x}^i$ that maximizes their normative utility.
+This manifests as an internality: When $x^i_j$ changes, there is an impact on i's normative utility which i does not anticipate.
+This impact is proportional to the gap between the perceived and true marginal tax rates on $x^i_j$ , as that is the wedge between the marginal benefit and cost of engaging in that activity.